ember-cli/eslint-plugin-ember/docs/rules/no-invalid-dependent-keys.md

 ## Rule Details

-This rule aims to avoid invalid dependent keys in computed properies.
+This rule aims to avoid invalid dependent keys in computed properties.

 Currently implemented: